FrugalX/ai_agents_ebook_draft/Generative_AI_Agents_TOC.md

 3.2 Anatomy of an AI Agent: Input, Process, and Output
 3.3 Example: A Q&A Bot with JavaScript
 3.4 Example: A Creative Story Generator with Python
+3.5 Memory and Context in Single-Agent Systems
-3.5 Best Practices for Designing AI Agents
+3.6 Best Practices for Designing AI Agents

 ---